 Division of Genomic and Molecular Pathology

 The University of Chicago

-These activities also meet MOC Part II Lifelong Learning and Self-Assessment Module (SAMs CME) requirements.
+These activities also meet CC Part II Lifelong Learning and Self-Assessment Module (SAMs CME) requirements.

 ASCP designates these live activities for a maximum of 0.5 CMLE credit.
 These activities meet CMP and state re-licensure requirements for laboratory personnel.